 The main screen gives you an overview of temperatures.
-You can also change fan behavior, select a lighting profile, change Acer TrueHarmonyTM mode and change overclocking levels (see Operating Mode on page 49).
+You can also change fan behavior, select a lighting profile and a operating mode.

 The temperatures listed may vary depending on your computer's configuration and the power output of the CPU and GPU.